-- 2) 200 mcg/ft2 on all other horizontal surfaces. - d) The regulatory limit of lead in dust for lead hazard screens shall be: - 1) 25 mcg/ft2 on all interior and exterior floors; and - 2) 100 mcg/ft2 on all other horizontal surfaces. - e) The regulatory limit of lead in drinking water is established by the USEPA as 0.015 mg/L (i.e., 15 ppb). - f) Storage of any lead-containing or lead-contaminated article in an area accessible to children shall be prohibited.
+- 2) 100 micrograms per square foot (mcg/ft^2) on all other horizontal surfaces. - e) The regulatory limit of lead in drinking water is established by the USEPA as 0.015 milligrams per liter (mg/L, i.e., 15 ppb). - f) Storage of any lead-containing or lead-contaminated article in an area accessible to children shall be prohibited.
 This includes automotive or marine batteries, battery casings or battery casing liners; scrap lead or lead solder; internal combustion engine parts; print or print faces; pottery glaze or pottery glaze containers; bullets or spent cartridges; or any other article containing or contaminated by lead.